jacoblee93/langsmith-rest-experiments/README.md

 ]
 ```

-To run the method over real experiment results, you can import and call the `run_langsmith_experiment` method in `runner.py`, passing in your own inputs, expected reference outputs (if known), and actual outputs as appropriate.
+To run the method over real experiment results, you can import and call the `record_langsmith_experiment` method in `recorder.py`, passing in your own inputs, expected reference outputs (if known), and actual outputs as appropriate.

 ## Project Structure

 - `main.py` - Entry point with fixture data
-- `runner.py` - Experiment orchestration logic
+- `recorder.py` - Experiment orchestration logic
 - `rest.py` - LangSmith REST API client functions
 - `.env` - Environment variables (not committed)